hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

-This API request will return a presentationRequestId which the verifier can use later to check the current status of the request.
+This API request will return a `presentationRequestId,` which the verifier can use later to check the request's current status.

 ### Holder: Receives the Presentation proof request

-Holder again needs to have a running instance of the agent that has the message listener active and is listening for the correct type of messages as detailed below:
+The Holder needs to have a running instance of the Cloud Agent that has the message listener active and is listening for the correct type of messages as detailed below:

 <Tabs>
 <TabItem value="js" label="Typescript">